wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     tag_requests = false
     ```

-2. Open Guardio-SaaS-App in the identity server console and navigate to the Protocol section and add following configurations.
+2. On the Management Console, go to the **Protocol** tab and add the following configurations:

     -   Add below callback URL as Authorized redirect URL to the application
         `http://localhost:3000/api/auth/callback/wso2is`